jvalcher/termfu/README.md

 ## Configuration

 Unique, three-character, case-sensitive "plugin" codes are each associated with a specific debugger action or window.
 The codes are bound to user-defined shortcut keys.
 The keys are then used to create custom ASCII-art layouts.
+Header and window titles change the color of any letter within parentheses.
 <br />

 ### Example configuration...